eleven-huang/ios-helpers/README.md

-Collect some helpers for ios development, some from the web and some from my working.
-More to be continued, you are welcome to join.
+Collect some helpers for ios development, for this we can easy to reuse it.
+Some from the web and some from my working.
+More to be continued.
+And of course, you are very welcome to join.

 #Install